-While there is no cure for Parkinson’s disease at present, medication and surgery can help ease the symptoms.
+While there is no cure for Parkinson’s disease at present, medicine and surgery can help ease the symptoms.

 Parkinson’s disease medicines